gsvkv2007-cloud/FUTURE_DS_01/README.md

 ---

-## 🚀 How to Use
-1. Clone this repository.
-2. Open the `.pbix` file in **Power BI Desktop**.
-3. Explore the interactive dashboard to analyze Walmart’s sales performance.

----

 ## 📌 Conclusion
 This dashboard provides a comprehensive view of Walmart’s sales performance, enabling better understanding of:
 - Store-level contributions